savedra1/clipse/README.md

 # About 📋

-`clipse` is a dependency-less, configurable TUI-based clipboard manager built with Go.
+`clipse` is a dependencyless, configurable TUI-based clipboard manager application.
 Though the app is optimised for a linux OS with a dedicated window manager, `clipse` can also be used on any Unix-based system.
 Simply install the package and bind the open command to get [your desired clipboard behavior](https://www.youtube.com/watch?v=ZE2F8Mj0_I0).
 Further instructions for setting this up can be found below.

 [Click here to see a video demo for clipse](https://www.youtube.com/watch?v=ZE2F8Mj0_I0)